 The application materials include the completed Application Form, a current official transcript, and two essays.
 A Teacher Recommendation Form (to be completed by a high school math or science teacher) is also required.
 The teacher (not the student) must submit the form directly to the Department of Civil Engineering; see details on the recommendation form.
 For eligible students, a Scholarship Request Form may be included in the application packet.

-All application materials must be postmarked no later than May 1, 2016.
+All application materials must be postmarked no later than May 1, 2017.
 Selection will be based on academic qualifications and potential benefit to the participant.
-Participants will be notified of acceptance by Friday, May 20, 2016.
+Participants will be notified of acceptance shortly after.
 Students selected for the program will receive more detailed instructions at that time.